-To look for dominance in flowering cues, we compared the 2019 flowering dates of F1 individuals to the fourway parents and the diversity panel.
-Though the two F1 crosses differed in flowering date by 17 days on average, all F1 individuals flowered at similar dates as the Midwest parents each year, and as Midwest subpopulation individuals in general (Supplementary Figure X; early and late F1s flowered 8.1 +/- 8.1 and 7.9 +/- 13.3 days behind their F0 parents.
+To look for dominance in flowering cues, we compared the 2019 flowering dates of the two F1 genotypes to those of the fourway parent genotypes and to the diversity panel.
+The F1 genotypes differed in flowering date by 17 days on average; however, both F1 genotypes flowered at similar dates as their Midwest parent genotype each year, and as Midwest subpopulation individuals in general (Supplementary Figure X; early and late F1s flowered 8.1 +/- 8.1 and 7.9 +/- 13.3 days behind their F0 parents).

-To confirm associations for genetic BLUPs for flowering in our diversity panel, we conducted QTL mapping of greenup and flowering in 2019 for seven common gardens.
+To confirm associations for flowering in our diversity GWAS panel, we conducted QTL mapping of greenup and flowering in 2019 for seven common gardens.
 We again analyzed flowering in three ways: as a function of Julian date (‘flowering date’), as a function of cumulative GDD between greenup and flowering (‘flowering GDD’), and as a function of daylength at flowering (‘flowering daylength’).
 There were no significant QTL for greenup.
 There were eight QTL for flowering date and five QTL for flowering GDD, three of which overlapped with QTL for flowering date.
 There were ten QTL for flowering daylength, five of which overlapped with QTL for flowering date, and two of which overlapped with flowering GDD.
 When multiple flowering phenotypes overlapped at a QTL, flowering daylength had the highest LOD scores in four of five cases.
 Both flowering GDD and flowering daylength had unique QTL, and daylength had higher explanatory power than flowering date for the majority of QTL.
 All QTL for flowering overlapped one or more homologs from rice or A. thaliana with functionally validated roles in flowering.
 The most significant QTL were on Chr02N, Chr04K, and two positions on Chr05N.
-Of these strongest four QTL, all but the QTL on Chr02N had consistent associations in five or more GWAS on genetic BLUPs (Figure 2).
+Of these strongest four QTL, all but the QTL on Chr02N had consistent associations in five or more GWAS (Figure 2).
 The QTL on Chr02N overlapped Pavir.2NG474600, which is homologous to the rice gene SIP1.
 SIP1 participates in regulation of flowering time in rice by recruiting OsTrx1 to Ehd1, a major promoter of flowering.
 The QTL on Chr04K overlapped six genes with functional validated roles in flowering, including Pavir.4KG047800, which is homologous to the rice gene Hd3a.
 Hd3a promotes transition to flowering downstream of Hd1 under short-day conditions in rice.
 The QTL at 2Mb on Chr05N overlapped five genes with functional validated roles in flowering, including Pavir.4KG047800

-Of the smaller QTL, the QTL for flowering daylength on Chr02K, and the QTL for flowering daylength on Chr09N overlapped with the 20kb interval with consistent associations in five or more GWAS on genetic BLUPs.
+Of the smaller QTL, the QTL for flowering daylength on Chr02K, and the QTL for flowering daylength on Chr09N overlapped with the 20kb interval with consistent associations in five or more GWAS.
 Thus, we confirmed that five genomic regions with consistent genetic associations also had effects on flowering in a four-way mapping population created from individuals from the same populations.

-Genotype-by-environment effects of flowering as functions of environmental cues
+Genotype-by-environment effects on greenup and flowering as functions of environmental cues